Corwin Stadium at Andrus Field

 Offensive Coordinator / Offensive Line

 Stanley played high school football in Gaithersburg, Md. where he earned All-State, All-County and All-Conference honors.
 He also received three Washington Post First Team All-Met accolades.
 From there, he went on to be a four-year letter winner at Penn State (2009-2012), playing defensive end.
-He started over 20 games for the Nittany Lions and racked up 46 tackles, 10.5 of them for a loss and 5.5 sacks in his senior season.
+He started over 20 games for the Nittany Lions and racked up 46 tackles, 10.5 of them for a loss, and 5.5 sacks in his senior season.
 After trying to pursue a pro football career in the spring of 2013, he went back to Penn State to finish his degree in criminal justice and coached with their defensive line under Larry Johnson, his former coach during the 2013 season.

-Antonellis played defensive back at Wesleyan for four years, which included a NESCAC Championship and Little Three Championship during his junior season in 2013.
+Antonellis played defensive back at Wesleyan for four years, which included a NESCAC Championship and Little Three title during his junior season in 2013.
 As a senior, the Cardinals finished 7-1 for the second year in a row.

 Antonellis was the recipient of the 2014 Fall NESCAC All-Sportsmanship Award for his dedication to respect for teammates, coaches, and opponents.
 He was also selected to the 2014 NESCAC All-Academic Team.
 During his time at Wesleyan, he served on the Student-Athlete Advisory Committee (SAAC) and was a member of the Delta Kappa Epsilon (DKE) fraternity.
 He graduated Wesleyan with a degree in Economics.

-Over his 12 years as head football coach, he posted an overall record of 107-31, including an undefeated regular season in 2010, State Championship appearances in 2007, 2009, 2012, and 2014, and the schools first State Championship in 2009, as well as conference championships in 2004, 2007, 2009, 2010, 2011 and 2014.
+Over his 12 years as head football coach, he posted an overall record of 107-31, including an undefeated regular season in 2010, State Championship appearances in 2007, 2009, 2012, and 2014, and the school’s first State Championship in 2009, as well as conference championships in 2004, 2007, 2009, 2010, 2011 and 2014.
 His program qualified for the Connecticut State Playoffs in 10 out of 12 years while at the helm.
 Capodice placed over 40 football players into Division I, II, and III programs, as well as Ivy League and NESCAC schools.